 • paid employment for at least 25 hours per week

-The Act acknowledges that a parent/guardian is meeting their obligations if the young person is enrolled in and attending a registered non-departmental employment skills development program.
+The Act acknowledges that a parent/guardian is meeting their obligations if the young person is enrolled in and attending a registered non-departmental ESDP.

-The Department of Youth Justice, Employment, Small Business and Training is authorised under the Further Education and Training Act 2014 to register non-departmental employment skills development programs.
+The Department of Employment, Small Business and Training is authorised under the Further Education and Training Act 2014 to register non-departmental ESDPs.

-Non-departmental ESDPs refer to programs that are not funded or delivered by the department.
-These programs may be provided by community-based organisations, other government agencies, corporate bodies or philanthropic bodies that run programs that include young people aged 15 to 17 years in their target cohorts.
-Non-departmental ESDPs can vary in length and content.
+These programs are not funded or delivered by us, and may be provided by community-based organisations, other government agencies, corporate bodies or philanthropic bodies who include young people aged 15 to 17 years in their target cohorts.

-The Principles for employment skills development programs (PDF, 272KB) document has been developed to help organisations with interpretation of the relevant legislation and to explain the main features of an ESDP.
-These principles will assist organisations applying for recognition of a non-departmental ESDP.
+The Principles for employment skills development programs (PDF, 651KB) helps organisations with interpretation of the relevant legislation and to explain the main features of an ESDP.
+These principles will assist you in applying for recognition of a non-departmental ESDP.

-Read the Steps to applying for recognition (PDF, 530KB) guide to assist organisations in understanding the non-departmental ESDP recognition process:
+Read the Steps to applying for recognition (PDF, 707KB) guide to understand the non-departmental ESDP recognition process:

-To register, organisations must complete one of the following:
+To register, you must complete one of the following:

 Frequently asked questions

-For more information about ESDPs read the frequently asked questions.
+For more information about ESDPs read the frequently asked questions (PDF, 649KB).

-Programs that have been registered by the department are placed on the register of employment skills development programs (PDF, 542KB).
+Programs registered with us are placed on the register of employment skills development programs (PDF, 344KB), which provides details about the programs and provider contact details.

 Creative Commons Attribution 3.0 Australia (CC BY 3.0)